Content Creation

 Drafts are found by starting a post and then saving it when prompted.
 LinkedIn only allows one draft at a time for traditional posts, while articles can have multiple drafts.

-On the other hand, scheduled posts are completed posts for which you’ve chosen a specific date and time to be published automatically, so you don’t have to do it manually.
+A LinkedIn pending post is a completed post for which you’ve chosen a date and time to be published automatically, so you don’t have to do it manually.

 Understanding what they are and how you can use them in your LinkedIn content strategy will help you move faster and achieve posts that deliver better results.